manav363/studio/README.md

 4. Commit with clear messages
 5. Push and create a Pull Request
 6. Merge after review
-7. Automatic deployment to Firebase
+7. Automatic deployment to Cloud Hosting

 ## Technologies Used